Fears Of Socializing With People Who May Not Like You

 - Are there any other explanations for my evidence?
 (E.g., are there other reasons someone may have yawned or seemed distracted while talking to me?)

-- Is there any evidence that they do like me, which I may have overlooked?
+- Is there any evidence they do like me, which I may have overlooked?
 (E.g., that they invited you to have drinks after work one day.)

 Another outcome of this exercise may be, "Okay, I can't be sure if they really hate me or not, but I still feel nervous around them."
 That's alright too.
 Maybe some of the following suggestions will help.